mkaraa/Vuejs-MovieListing-OmdbAPI/README.md

 # Movie Listing Project

- You can search a movies which released in 2020 from [Omdb Database](http://www.omdbapi.com/)
+ You can search any movies which released in 2020 from [Omdb Database](http://www.omdbapi.com/)

 Project is build [Vue.js](https://vuejs.org/)